 Publishing is the general process that makes your Actions available to users.
 When you publish an Action, you perform two main tasks:

-- You prepare the Actions project draft for release.
-During the preparation step, you specify information that users see about your Action in the Actions directory.
-You can also configure other settings (for instance, to control which device types and regions your Action will be available in).
+- Prepare your project: Specify information that users see about your Action in the Assistant directory.
+You can also configure other options, like setting which device types and regions your Action will be available in.

-- You deploy the Actions project to production.
-During the deployment step, you submit your Actions project to Google for review.
-If approved, you will receive an email notification and Google serves your Action to users (usually within two to three hours).
+- Deploy your project: Submit your Actions project to Google for review.
+When approved, an email notification is sent and Google serves your Action to users (usually within two to three hours).

 This page provides an overview of the process you should follow as you prepare to publish your Actions.

-Before you can submit your draft Actions project for approval and publishing, you must provide metadata about your Actions project in the Actions console.
+Before you can submit your draft project for approval and publishing, you must provide metadata about your project in the console.
 The following sections describe the information that you need to provide.

 Add directory information